open-education-hub/operating-systems/content/chapters/compute/lab/content/threads.md

 On the other hand, threads belonging to the same process share the same VAS and, implicitly, the same OS-internal structures.
 Therefore, they are more lightweight than processes.

-#### Practice: Wait for Me Once More!
+#### Practice: Wait for Me Once More

 Go to `support/wait-for-me/wait_for_me_threads.d`.
 Spawn a thread that executes the `negateArray()` function.
-For now, do not wait for it to finish; simply start it.
+For now, do not wait for it to finish;
+simply start it.

 Compile the code and run the resulting executable several times.
 See that the negative numbers appear from different indices.